A Genetic Algorithm-based Framework for Learning Statistical Power Manifold: Applying GeneticPower to Multiple Linear Regression Model

 Define, $\mathbf{y} = (y_1,....,y_n)^T$, $\mathbf{X} = [x_{ij}]_{i=1,...,n; j=1,...,p}$, $\boldsymbol\beta = (\beta_1,...,\beta_p)$, and $\boldsymbol\epsilon = (\epsilon_1,...,\epsilon_n)^T$.

 Hence, a multiple linear regression model can be represented as follows.

-We estimate $\boldsymbol\beta$ using least squares method.
+We estimate $\boldsymbol\beta$ using the least squares method.
 Further, we test for the statistical significance of individual regressors and the overall regression.
-In fact, we can test all different kind of hypothesis involving model parameters.
+In fact, we can test all different kinds of hypotheses involving model parameters.

 \textit{Testing for the significance of individual regressors.} The null and alternative hypotheses of interest are as follows. $H_0: \beta_i = 0$ against $H_1: \beta_i \ne 0$.
 We use a $t$-test to test the significance of the partial regression coefficient $\beta_i$ while controlling for the rest of the model parameters.